CREATE: Testing LLMs for Associative Creativity: Results

-Table \ref{tab:table1_res} reports performance of our different target LLMs on our benchmark.
-We compute creative utility at two different patience values, reflecting two different operating points in terms of how system results would be used (how quality is valued vs. quantity).
-We also report the average maximum quality of sets, average pairwise distance within a set, number of paths that are valid and factually correct.
+\textbf{Frontier models achieve the highest creative utility.} Figure \ref{fig:results_1} reports creative utility of our different target LLMs on our benchmark at a range of patience values.
+With patience 1 (no decay in contribution for subsequent paths, except as given by the distance function), LLMs score as high as 18, indicating that at least 18 paths are found on average.
+GPT-5.5, Claude-Sonnet-4.6, and GPT-5 are ranked first, second, and third across patience values.
+Moreover, differences between models become more pronounced as patience increases, highlighting how models sustain quality and diversity over longer sets of generations.
+At patience 1, the gaps between the top two models (GPT-5.5/Claude-Sonnet-4.6) and the rest are statistically significant ($p<0.05$); see Appendix~\ref{sec:stats_testing} for details.

-Frontier models generally achieve the highest utility at both patience values.
-We observe that $s$ increases with number of paths, an effect that is amplified by higher patience values, which allows for more generations to contribute to the overall utility.
-However, this is not uniformly true; for instance, Gemini-3-pro obtains similar utility to GPT-5-mini (high reasoning) despite producing fewer paths, by having higher quality and more distinct paths.
+\textbf{Certain models are conservative on this task.} A few models notably underperform on the task.
+Gemini 3.1-Pro performs the worst, partially because it is hesitant to generate answers that could be non-factual, despite being asked to in the prompt.
+Claude-Opus-4.7 also performs poorly even at high reasoning effort.
+We attribute this to the adaptive thinking capability of this model; we do not see that it thinks long enough on these problems to produce a substantial number of paths.

-Figure \ref{fig:patience} illustrates how utility changes with patience values.
-Differences become more pronounced as patience increases, owing to the inclusion of more paths in the metric.
-At patience of 1, GPT-5 continues being the best performing model.
-Claude on the other hand tends to be very conservative in the paths it generates, only generating paths when a fact seems verifiable to it.
+\textbf{Reasoning has a mixed impact.} In the second subfigure of Figure \ref{fig:results_1}, we see that GPT-5-mini benefits substantially from a larger reasoning budget, while gpt-oss-120b shows little to no improvement.
+This suggests that the returns to additional reasoning are model-specific rather than universal, and may depend on how effectively a model uses its reasoning trace to plan diverse, high-utility paths.

-Utility is also aligned with the observed maximum quality observed ($\max \sigma$) and the average pairwise distance (avg $d$).
-Models with high utility scores, tend to exhibit both strong quality and diversity, indicating the metric captures open-ended performance.
+In Table \ref{tab:combined_summary_table1} we report average maximum quality of model generated paths, average pairwise distance within a set, number of factual paths generated, and length of paths generated.
+These values additionally allow us to conclude that while utility increases with number of paths, some models do well with low path counts: for instance, Gemini-3-Pro obtains similar utility to GPT-5-mini (high reasoning) despite producing fewer paths, by having higher quality and more distinct paths.
 Appendix ~\ref{app:results} shows examples of raw predictions from GPT-5, Gemini-3-Pro, and Claude-Haiku-4.5, along with examples of paths with high and low quality quality scores (before factuality filtering).